GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 ### Custom Reactions and Images

-The `ChatMessageReactionsVC` picker uses the `components.reactionsBubbleView` component to render the reactions available to the user and to render their state.
+The `ChatMessageReactionsVC` picker uses the `components.reactionPickerBubbleView` component to render the reactions available to the user and to render their state.

-You can change the list of supported message reaction from the `Appearance` object, here is an example on how you can use your own set of reactions
+You can change the list of supported message reactions via the `Appearance` object.
+Here is an example on how you can use your own set of reactions

 ```swift
 let reactionFireSmall: UIImage = UIImage(named: "fireSmall")!